-- Main Canal 5 x Bmax or 20m whichever is the greater - Side Canal 3 x Bmax or 15m whichever is the greater - Where Bmax is the maximum beam of the craft likely to use the waterway. - Where any structures or moored craft encroach into the navigation width, a clear distance of 5 x Bmax and 3 x Bmax shall be provided in Main Canals and Side Canals respectively, measured between structures or craft moored on opposite sides of the canals.
+- An Alignment And Alignment And Alignment A - b) Side Canal 3 x Bmax or 15m whichever is the greater

+-Note: Where Bmax is the maximum beam of the craft likely to use the waterway.

+Where any structures or moored craft encroach into the navigation width, a clear distance of 5 x Bmax and 3 x Bmax shall be provided in Main Canals and Side Canals respectively, measured between structures or craft moored on opposite sides of the canals.